-Snoring is a common experience that many of us are familiar with.
-We have either been told that we snore or have been bothered (even woken up) by the unpleasant sounds during the night.
-These sounds are caused when the muscles and tissue in the mouth, including the soft palate, as well as the throat relax, which makes the throat narrow.
-This restricts the airflow through the windpipe and causes the tissue in the throat to vibrate – the sound that is produced is what we refer to as snoring.
+Many of us are familiar with snoring.
+We have either been told that we snore or have been bothered (even woken up) by unpleasant sounds during the night.
+Snoring is caused when the muscles and tissue in the mouth, including the soft palate and the throat, relax, narrowing the throat.
+This restricts the airflow through the windpipe and causes the tissue in the throat to vibrate, producing the sound of snoring.

-The mildness or loudness of snoring depends on how relaxed the muscles are and how narrow the airways are.
+Snoring can be mild or loud, depending on how relaxed the muscles are and how narrow the airways are.
 When the throat narrows due to muscle relaxation and the backward sliding of the tongue, it can lead to airway obstruction.
-Snoring can range from an infrequent occurrence to being a symptom of a serious underlying health issue.
-It is important to be able to identify the symptoms, be aware of how snoring impacts your sleep, and know when to seek treatment.
+Snoring can range from an infrequent occurrence to a symptom of a serious underlying health issue.
+Identifying the symptoms, understanding how snoring impacts sleep, and knowing when to seek treatment are essential.

 Causes & Symptoms: Tissues in Your Throat